alphasaft/Micro/README.md

 ### String format using `#string`

-There is slightly more going on with strings that I told you.
+There is slightly more going on with strings than what I told you.
 In Micro, we have _string formatting_, which takes this form : if a `{` is encountered inside a string, the compiler will try to parse the expression contained between it and the closing `}`.
 Then, it passes that AST to the `#string` operator, and goes on.

 For example, parsing `"1+2 is {1+2} !"`  will result in the following call to `#string` :